 Fortunately, you can save your plant if root rot is the culprit.
 Start by making changes to your watering schedule.
 Root rot typically indicates overwatering.

-You can also repot your plant into a bigger container and provide it with soil that drains better.
-Sometimes you may need to cut rotten pieces off the roots, depending on the severity of the root rot.
+You can also repot your plant into a bigger container and provide it with

 Check out 7 Blaze Maple Tree Facts That’ll Blow Your Mind